JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/6-solid-principles/solid.md

 To be honest, such a scientific definition might be necessary, but it does not help a lot in our daily work as software developers.
 So, what does it mean for our code?

 The principle defines that **objects of a superclass should be replaceable with objects of its subclasses without breaking the application**.
 That requires the objects of your subclasses to behave in the same way as the objects of your superclass.
 Clients can reliably use any type or subtype, always expecting consistent behavior or, in other words, that the contract will be kept.
-A simple formulation of the principle is as follows: it should be possible to substitute any subtype for base type.
+A simple formulation of the principle is as follows: it should be possible to substitute any base type for subtype.

 There are several "rules" that must be followed for LSP compliance: contract rules and variance rules.